Understanding V-JEPA

 Example Project: Fitness Form Checker

-Goal: Check if user is doing exercise correctly via video
+Goal: Check if a user is doing an exercise correctly via video.

 Current Limitations

-1. Video-Only (Not Images) but V-JEPA 2 Can handle both
+1. Video-Only — but V-JEPA 2 can handle both

 V-JEPA works on video sequences.
 If you only have still images, use different methods.

-You still need lots of relevant video data.
-Can't use videos of basketball to fine-tune fitness checker.
+You still need lots of domain-relevant video.
+You can't use basketball footage to fine-tune a fitness checker.

 3. Computationally Expensive

-Training/fine-tuning requires GPU.
-Not free, but much cheaper than traditional labeling.
+Training and fine-tuning requires a GPU.
+Not free — but much cheaper than traditional labeling pipelines.

 4. Emerging Technology

-Still research phase.
-Expect improvements and competing models in next 12-18 months.
+Still in research phase.
+Expect improvements and competing models in the next 12–18 months.

 Key Takeaways

-Democratizing AI: Indie devs can now build computer vision products
+Democratizing AI — indie devs can now build computer vision products without million-dollar budgets.

-Watch this space: Expect major improvements in next year
+Watch this space — expect major improvements in the next year.

 Ready to Explore V-JEPA?